seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSClientCall_examples/Readme.md

 ### Code implementation

-In this section, we will adapt the auto generated C++ code to transform the incoming ROS service call */SetBool* (std_srvs/SetBool) into a SeRoNet communication object that trigger a call to the *StringServiceQuery* Handler
+In this section, we will adapt the auto generated C++ code to transform the incoming ROS service call */SetBool* (std_srvs/SetBool) into a SeRoNet communication object that trigger a call to the *StringServiceQuery* SeRoNet plain component.

 In case the *AutoCodeGeneration* ![AutoCodeGeneration_button](../ROSPublisher_examples/Screenshots/05-AutoCodeGeneration_button.png) button is disabled, you can select your project from the project Explorer  and press the *RunCodeGeneration*  ![ManualCodeGeneration_button](../ROSPublisher_examples/Screenshots/06-ManualCodeGeneration_button.png) , these two buttons are only available for the *Component Supplier* perspective.

 The code generator will create 3 folders to hold the C++ code implementation of your component:

 - ROS : this is the code related to the ROS Mixed Port.
-For this concrete case, it holds the implementation of the ROS Service server (*_set_bool* Port) to the */SetBool* service.
+For this concrete case, it holds the implementation of the */SetBool* ROS Service server (*_set_bool* Port) and its callback function.
 - smartsoft: this folder contains the code associated to the SeRoNet plain port and body of the component.
 For this example, it holds the implementation of the Request Port *SetBoolQueryServiceReq* and the activity  *SetBool_activity*
 - opcua-backend: this is the code related to the OPC UA backend for the SeRoNet plain port.
 For this concrete example this code is not relevant.